carbon-language/carbon-lang/lldb/docs/index.rst

 Using LLDB
 ----------

-For an introduction into the LLDB command language, head over to the :ref:`LLDB Tutorial <use/tutorial>`.
-For users already familiar with GDB there is a cheat sheet listing common tasks and their LLDB equivalent in the :ref:`GDB to LLDB command map <use/map>`.
+For an introduction into the LLDB command language, head over to the `LLDB Tutorial <https://lldb.llvm.org/use/tutorial.html>`_.
+For users already familiar with GDB there is a cheat sheet listing common tasks and their LLDB equivalent in the `GDB to LLDB command map <https://lldb.llvm.org/use/map.html>`_.

-There are also multiple resources on how to script LLDB using Python :ref:`Python Reference <use/python-reference>` is a great starting point for that.
+There are also multiple resources on how to script LLDB using Python `Python Reference <https://lldb.llvm.org/use/python-reference.html>`_ is a great starting point for that.

 Compiler Integration Benefits
 -----------------------------